go-spatial/tegola-docs/content/documentation/getting-started.md

   max_zoom = 20
 ```

-Note: This configuration file is specific to the Bonn data provided in step 2.
-If you're using another dataset reference the [Configuration Documentation](/documentation/configuration/).
+Note: This configuration file is specific to the Bonn data provided in step 2 if you're using another dataset reference the [Configuration Documentation](/documentation/configuration/).

 ## 4. Start Tegola